All right, Hour 2, Sean Hannity Show, toll-free, 800-941-SHAWN.

 He was a lot of fun to be around.

-It was at somebody's house, and we were hanging out, and and he was the life of the party.
+It was at somebody's house and we were hanging out and he was the life of the party.

-Um, he loved this country, he loved everything about this country, and he fought like hell to protect and preserve the cause of liberty, freedom, and and conservatism.
+And he fought like hell to protect and preserve the cause of liberty, freedom, and conservatism.

-Um, I don't want to play mine, but I will play President Trump, Dennis Miller, Newt Gingrich, Peter Schweitzer, Joel Pollack.
+I don't want to play mine, but I will play President Trump, Dennis Miller, Newt Ingrid, Peter Schweitzer, Joel Pollack.

 So let me just play this on the 10-year anniversary of Andrew Breitbart's passing.